Posted on Thursday, May 1st, 2025 at 9:00 am

 Even the strongest cases can fall apart if you make the following legal claim mistakes:

-• Failing to Document Injuries – One of the biggest personal injury evidence mistakes is failing to document injuries.
+- Failing to Document Injuries – One of the biggest mistakes in personal injury evidence is failing to document injuries.
 Take photos of cuts, casts, bruises, bleeding, or visible injuries immediately after the accident.
 Keep records of your symptoms, pain levels, and the impact on your daily life.

-• Ignoring Doctor’s Advice – Follow your doctor’s orders carefully once you begin treatment.
-Ignoring the doctor’s advice or skipping follow-up appointments can make it appear that the injuries aren’t severe.
+- Ignoring Doctor’s Advice – Follow your doctor’s orders carefully once you begin treatment.
+Ignoring the doctor’s advice or skipping follow-up appointments can make the injuries appear less severe.
 This will further complicate your claim.

-• Admitting Fault at Accident Scene – One of the most damaging post-accident mistakes to avoid is admitting fault.
-Stick to the facts of the accident when speaking to law enforcement or others involved.
-Avoid speculating or making unnecessary statements.
+- Admitting Fault at Accident Scene – One of the most damaging post-accident mistakes to avoid is admitting fault.
+Stick to the facts of the accident when speaking to personal injury law enforcement or others involved.
+Avoid speculating or making unnecessary recorded statements.
 You don’t want to say anything that could jeopardize your claim.

-• Signing Legal Documents Too Soon – Insurance companies may pressure you to accept a fast settlement, often offering less than your claim is actually worth.
+- Signing Legal Documents Too Soon – Insurance companies may pressure you to accept a fast settlement offer, often offering less than your claim is worth.
 These offers rarely account for future injury costs, lost earning potential, and long-term pain and suffering.
 Call an attorney before signing anything so they can review the offer.

-• Incomplete Injury Documentation – Medical records are the backbone of an injury claim and providing incomplete injury documentation creates gaps that insurance providers can exploit.
-Make sure your records include all referrals, prescriptions, treatments, and diagnoses.
+- Incomplete Injury Documentation – Medical detailed records are the backbone of an injury claim, and providing incomplete injury documentation creates gaps that insurance providers can exploit.
+Ensure your records include all referrals, prescriptions, treatments, and diagnoses.

-• Witness Statements Missing – Failing to collect witness statements promptly from eyewitnesses who saw the accident can be an injury lawsuit misstep that weakens your case.
-Collect witness names, contact information, and their statements as soon as possible.
+- Witness Statements Missing – Failing to collect witness statements promptly from eyewitnesses who saw the accident can be an injury lawsuit misstep that weakens your case.
+Collect witness names, contact information, and statements as soon as possible.

 Tips to Strengthen Your Personal Injury Claim